MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 **Resolution:**

-Make sure that in your bicep template:
+Make sure to verify that in your deployment template:

-The `SystemAssigned` managed identity object should be under `Microsoft.HybridCompute/machines` resource type and not under `Microsoft.AzureStackHCI/VirtualMachineInstances` resource type.
+The `SystemAssigned` managed identity object is under `Microsoft.HybridCompute/machines` resource type and not under `Microsoft.AzureStackHCI/VirtualMachineInstances` resource type.

-For more information, see [Create Arc virtual machines on Azure Stack HCI via a bicep template](./create-arc-virtual-machines.md?tabs=biceptemplate#create-arc-vms).
+For more information, see the sample template in [Create Arc virtual machines on Azure Stack HCI](./create-arc-virtual-machines.md).

 ### Azure CLI installation isn't recognized